pegasystems/pega-helm-charts/charts/pega/README.md

 - traffic between these workloads on their container ports (tiers 8080/8443 and embedded Hazelcast 5701, Hazelcast 5701, Search 9200/9300, Cassandra 9042/7000/7001, Constellation 3000);
-- DNS egress on ports 53 and 5353 (UDP and TCP) for every selected pod;
 - egress from tiers and the installer to `networkPolicy.database` (always required) and from tiers to `networkPolicy.kafka` (required when `stream.enabled` is true).